h4ckxel/h4ckxel/README.md

 </h2>
 <img width="28%" align='right' src="https://github.com/user-attachments/assets/466fee29-c3cf-4aa3-8807-6d0daaa4e6cf">

-I'm ***h4ckxel***, a passionate coder and cybersecurity enthusiast on a journey to master the art of hacking, digital security, and software engineering.
-With a strong foundation in programming and a keen interest in ethical hacking, I am dedicated to protecting systems and enhancing security.
+I'm ***h4ckxel***, a hacker ethicist, programmer, mathematician, and fighter in Muay Thai and MMA.
+I excel in all these disciplines, seamlessly integrating them as if they were pieces of the same puzzle.
+Just as polymaths connect knowledge across different domains, I bridge logic, strategy, and physical resilience in ways that enhance my approach to every challenge.

-Technology has always fascinated me, and I've immersed myself in the captivating world of cybersecurity.
-From analyzing malware and viruses to exploring advanced security techniques, I am committed to deepening my understanding and expertise.
+Cybersecurity is my battlefield, programming my toolkit, mathematics my foundation, and combat sports my discipline.
+Whether analyzing vulnerabilities, optimizing algorithms, or strategizing in a fight, I apply the same principles of precision, adaptability, and calculated execution.

-I aspire to become a _**Cybersecurity Specialist & Software Engineer**_, combining my skills in both fields to safeguard company assets, develop robust security solutions, and contribute meaningfully to the community.
-My goal is to drive innovation in cybersecurity while ensuring the integrity and resilience of digital systems.
+I aim to push the boundaries of technology, security, and human potential, constantly seeking innovation and mastery in every field I step into.

 ---

-Feel free to reach out if you'd like to collaborate on projects or discuss the latest in cybersecurity and software engineering!
+Feel free to reach out if you'd like to collaborate on projects, discuss cybersecurity, or even share strategies in combat sports!

 <details>
   <summary>More about me</summary>